kavita-solves/experiment-agent/README.md

 Others—such as sample size calculation and statistical power—should remain deterministic.

-Finding the right boundary between reasoning and computation was the most interesting design challenge in this project.
+Designing that boundary between LLM reasoning and deterministic computation turned out to be the most interesting part of the project.

 ---